fastapi/fastapi/docs/en/docs/async.md

 It's called "asynchronous" because the computer / program doesn't have to be "synchronized" with the slow task, waiting for the exact moment that the task finishes, while doing nothing, to be able to take the task result and continue the work.

-Instead of that, by being an "asynchronous" system, once finished, the task can wait in line a little bit (some microseconds) for the computer / program to finish whatever it went to do, and then come back to take the results and continue working with them.
+Instead of that, by being an "asynchronous" system, once finished, the task can wait in line a little (some microseconds) for the computer / program to finish whatever it went to do, and then come back to take the results and continue working with them.

 For "synchronous" (contrary to "asynchronous") they commonly also use the term "sequential", because the computer / program follows all the steps in sequence before switching to a different task, even if those steps involve waiting.